This page documents the API of fluid.cell, the primitive of the reactive library underlying Fluid Infusion 6.

 The value of a reactive cell can be read by calling Cell.get.
 This forces the reactive tree of computations

 behind the cell to bring its value up to date.
-A call to Cell.get within the reactive context of a computed
+A call to Cell.get of some cell within the reactive context of a computed

-function will set up an automatic subscription to updates of the cell, rerunning the function whenever the value
+function (that is, further up its call stack) will set up an automatic subscription of the function to updates of that cell, rerunning the function whenever the value

 Cell.set(newValue, [source])